Genitive: Crucis

 The stars of Crux, a Coalsack, and a False Cross

 Crux contains a famous dark cloud of gas and dust called the Coalsack Nebula, which appears in silhouette against the bright Milky Way background.
-This was first described in an account by the Italian explorer Amerigo Vespucci (1454–1512) written in 1502, who referred to it as a ‘black canopus of immense size, seen in the Milky Way’.
+This was first described by Amerigo Vespucci in 1502, in the same account as his description of the Cross (see above), who referred to it as a ‘black canopus of immense size, seen in the Milky Way’.

 There is a second cross nearby in the southern sky, larger and fainter than the real thing.
 Known as the False Cross, it consists of stars from two adjoining constellations: Epsilon and Iota Carinae plus Delta and Kappa Velorum, all of second magnitude.